-Your feedback is greatly appreciated and therefore several gifts will be raffled off among the completed surveys each term.
-Thank you in advance for your support in ensuring that education of the best quality at CEG is maintained.
+Your feedback is greatly appreciated and, as a thank you, several gifts will be raffled off among the participants of completed surveys each term.
+We thank you in advance for your support so we can ensure high-quality education for our students at CEG.

-There are two ways to share your feedback about teaching as a student.
-These are the EvaSys surveys and participation in the Student Response Group.
+As a student, there are two ways to share your feedback about our teachers and courses.
+You can fill out EvaSys surveys and participate in the Student Response Group.

-The EvaSys surveys are created quarterly for each course and are distributed at the end of a quarter by the instructor(s) of that course via Brightspace and/or the mail.
+The EvaSys surveys are created quarterly for each course and are distributed at the end of a quarter by the instructor(s) of that course via Brightspace and/or e-mail.
 These surveys address various aspects of a course and are an accessible way to share your feedback on courses.
 Completion takes approximately 5 minutes per course.
-The surveys are anonymous, but when personal details are shared in the open questions, the results might be traceable to you.
+Surveys are anonymous, but when personal details are shared in the open questions, the results might be traced back to you.

-If you would like to be more intensely involved in the quality of education and be in direct contact with the faculty within CiTG, you can apply to participate in the Student Response Group.
+If you would like to be more intensely involved in the quality of education and be in direct contact with the CEG faculty, you can apply to participate in the Student Response Group.
 The student associations of each study and track form a response group at the beginning of the year to discuss the quarter's courses.
-Representatives from the Student Response Group attend review meetings to discuss feedback with faculty.
-You do not have to be a member of the student body to join the response group.
+Representatives from the Student Response Group attend review meetings to discuss feedback with the faculty.
+You do not have to be a member of the student association to join the response group.
 If you are interested in participating in the Student Response Group, please contact your study association.
-On the website of your study association, you can find more information about participating in the Student Response Group of your study.
+On the website of your study association, you can find more information about participating in the Student Response Group.
 In the following table, you can find an overview of the websites of the different study associations.

 CME Dispuut Dispuut Water and Environment Mijnbouwkundige Vereeniging U-BASE Het Waterbouwdispuut Dispuut Verkeer Snellius De Ondergrondse

-Over the past few years, multiple improvements have been made to the curriculum as a result of student feedback.
-Examples include more question hours for courses where this was desired, a better connection between the curriculum and technical application, and more practice materials for courses by, for example, making at least one worked example exam available for each course.
+Over the past few years, as a result of student feedback, we significantly improved our curriculum.
+Examples include more question hours for courses where this was desired, a better alignment of the curriculum and its technical application, and more practice materials for courses by, for example, making at least one mock-up exam available for each course.

 Course feedback from the EvaSys surveys and the Student Response Group is shared with faculty.
-Also, during the evaluation meetings after each teaching period, the feedback, questions, and comments are discussed in a dialogue between the students, teachers, and the Director of Studies.
-Based on the feedback discussed, areas for improvement for the next academic year are established and documented.
+Also, during the evaluation meetings after each teaching period, the feedback, questions, and comments are discussed in a dialogue between students, teachers, and the Director of Studies.
+Based on the discussion, areas for improvement for the next academic year are established and documented.

-The implementation of the points for improvement is discussed in the meeting prior to the new teaching period in the next academic year.
-In this way, it is ensured that the points for improvement and thus the feedback from the students are considered in the teaching within CEG.
+How we will implement improvements is discussed in the meeting prior to the new teaching period of the next academic year.
+This way, we ensure that improvements, and thus the feedback from the students, are considered to better our education.

-After a teaching period, the feedback from the evaluated courses is summarized for each course.
-This is documented in the so-called 'samenvattings A4-tjes'.
-These summaries contain the results of the EvaSys surveys and the main points of the evaluation meetings.
-This also documents the points for improvement for the next teaching year.
+After each quarter, the feedback from the evaluated courses is summarized for each course.
+These summaries contain the results of the EvaSys surveys and the key points of the evaluation meetings.
+The summaries also document what we will improve in the coming academic year.

 Bachelor courses are evaluated every two years via an EvaSys survey.
-Due to the new set-up of the masters, this year all these courses will be evaluated with a survey.
+Due to the new set-up of the master program, all courses will be evaluated via a survey.
 On the bachelor and master page under 'Evaluation Planning', you can find the planning for the evaluations per study or track.
 Here you can see which courses will be evaluated and when.

-In addition, at the end of a teaching period, a message is posted on the bachelor and master page with the courses being evaluated at that time.
+In addition, at the end of each term, a message is posted on the bachelor and master page with the courses being evaluated at that time.
 This message also contains a link to each survey.
 Since you, as a bachelor’s or master’s student, are automatically registered for one of these pages, you will receive a notification of this message.

-At the end of each quarter, surveys are opened for the courses being evaluated.
-It is common for the survey to be opened when the exam or, for example, the deadline for a project has passed.
-Often this is in week 9 or 10 of the teaching period.
-The survey is then shared via Brightspace and/or an email.
+At the end of each term, surveys are posted for the courses being evaluated.
+It is common for the survey to be available when the exam or the deadline for a project has passed.
+Often, this is in week 9 or 10 of the academic period.
+The survey is then shared via Brightspace and/or email.

-Surveys can then be completed up to and including week 2 of the next education period.
-After this, the surveys are closed, and the feedback is processed and shared with the teachers.
+Surveys can be completed up to and including week 2 of next term.
+After this, surveys are closed, and the feedback is processed and shared with teachers.

 For some courses, the opening and closing of the surveys is different.
 This will be shared by the lecturers.
-If the survey has not been opened by the end of the teaching period, please kindly remind your instructor.
+If the survey has not been opened by the end of the quarter, please kindly remind your instructor.

-The gifts that will be raffled off are for example coffee vouchers, bol.com vouchers, and nice CiTG merchandise.
-The gifts will be raffled off among the completed mail addresses after the surveys have closed.
+The gifts that will be raffled off are for example coffee vouchers, bol.com vouchers, and CEG merchandise.
+The gifts will be raffled off among submitted email addresses after the surveys have closed.
 Around week 4 of the next period, the winners will receive an email with the gift they have won and how they can receive it.

 Within CEG two more participation councils deal with the quality of education and facilities.
 These are the Board of Studies (OC) and Faculty Student Council (FSR).
 If you are interested in participating in one of these councils you can find more information on the pages of the various councils.

-The OC is an independent committee within CEG, and may (unsolicited) advice on the quality of education.
+The OC is an independent committee within CEG, and may (unsolicited) advise on the quality of education.
 Via this site, you can find more information about the OC.

 Questions and additional information